spicysomtam/k3s-aws-cluster/README.md

 Once you have the kubeconfig, edit the server url in the kubeconfig and replace 127.0.0.1 with the load balancer dns name.

-### kubeconfig saved as a System Manager parameter
+### kubeconfig saved as a System Manager parameter so it can be obtained from the Jenkins job console output

-There is a terraform variable `kubeconfig_ssm` to write the kubeconfig to a Systems Manager parameter.
-The name of the parameter is `<prefix>-kubeconfig`.
+There is a terraform variable `kubeconfig_ssm` to write the kubeconfig to a Systems Manager (ssm) parameter.
+The name of the ssm parameter is `<prefix>-kubeconfig`.
 By default the variable is `true`.
-The parameter is used to pass the kubeconfig from the first master back to the Jenkins pipeline creating the cluster so the kubeconfig can be displayed at the end of the Jenkins job.
-Its left inplace so you can get it if required.
+The parameter is used to pass the kubeconfig from master0 back to the Jenkins job so the kubeconfig can be displayed at the end of the Jenkins job so you can easy get it.
+The ssm parameter is left inplace so you can get it again if required without needing to login via ssh to master0.

 ### kubeconfig can be displayed to master0 console

+This predates the `kubeconfig_ssm`.
 There is the terraform varible `kubeconfig_on_console` to tell the kubeconfig to be displayed on the console of master0.
 Default is `false` meaning don't display to the console; `true` means display to the console.

 Then you can use the aws cli to get the kubeconfig:
 ```